Johnson Controls, PURO UV and - GuruFocus.com

+- This first-of-its-kind far-UVC research collaboration will evaluate the efficacy of far-UVC pathogen deactivation while identifying and assessing any negative impact on surrounding air

+- The research will be initiated by leading U.S.-based universities and certified laboratories over the next 3-6 months; results will be provided as they become available

-Johnson+Controls+(NYSE: JCI), the global leader for smart, healthy, and sustainable buildings, PURO+Lighting%2C+LLC (“PURO”), a subsidiary of Applied+UV%2C+Inc. (Nasdaq CM: AUVI), a proven innovative UV technology solutions leader and Ushio+America%2C+Inc. (“Ushio”), have announced a research collaboration to study the efficacy and safety of filtered Far UV-C disinfection1 technology.
+MILWAUKEE and MOUNT VERNON, N.Y. and CYPRESS, Calif., Feb.
+13, 2023 /PRNewswire/ -- Johnson Controls (NYSE: JCI), the global leader for smart, healthy, and sustainable buildings, PURO Lighting, LLC ("PURO"), a subsidiary of Applied UV, Inc. (Nasdaq CM: AUVI), a proven innovative UV technology solutions leader and Ushio America, Inc. ("Ushio") have announced a research collaboration to study the efficacy and safety of filtered far UV-C disinfection1 technology.

 1References to disinfection refer generally to the reduction of pathogenic bioburden and are not intended to refer to any specific definition of the term as may be used for other purposes by the U.S. Food and Drug Administration or the U.S. Environmental Protection Agency.